V4Fire/Client/src/core/component/directives/bind-with/README.md

 Binding is carried out through the passed handler function, which will always take as the first parameter a link to the element to which the directive is applied.

+## Why is this directive needed?

-It is convenient to use this directive to describe the logic of point-by-point updating of template fragments without forced re-rendering of the entire template.
+This directive is convenient to use to describe the logic of point-by-point updating of template fragments without forcing re-rendering of the entire template.
 For example, you can use this directive with your functional components.

 ## How to include a directive?